-If you miss the Oct.
-15, 2020 deadline you will have to file back taxes for 2019 and other previous tax year return on paper forms.
-You can complete these forms online here on eFile.com: Back taxes or previous Tax Year forms, deadlines and calculators.
+If you miss the October deadline, you will have to file back taxes for 2021 and other previous years on paper forms.
+You can complete these forms online here on eFile.com: previous tax year forms, deadlines, and calculators.

-together by Oct.
-15, 2020 on eFile.com.
-Late Filing penalties will apply if you owe taxes.
-Thus, e-File even if you can't pay.
+Oct.
+17, 2022 on eFile.com.
+Late filing penalties will apply if you owe taxes. e-File even if you can't pay.

 Tax Return Timeline

-This detailed Step-by-Step eFile Tax Return Timeline guides you through the Preparation Process.
-We have Made Taxes Simple for you again.
-Follow Simple
+timeline guides you through the preparation process.
+We have Made Taxes Simple for you Again!

 .
 You can complete all back tax forms online here on eFile.com for free.

-If you expect a tax refund for one or more previous tax years and you have not filed an IRS or State Income Tax Return, you will most likely not be subject to late filing fees and certainly not for late payment penalties.
+If you expect a tax refund for one or more previous tax years and you have not filed an IRS or state income tax return, you will most likely not be subject to late filing fees and certainly not for late payment penalties.
 However, you only have three years after the subject tax year to claim your tax refund.
-After the three years, your tax refund will unfortunately expire and you can no longer claim your hard earned money back from the IRS.
-For example, after April 15, 2023, you will no longer be able to claim your 2019 IRS tax refund.
+After the three years, your tax refund will unfortunately expire and you can no longer claim your hard-earned money back from the IRS.
+For example, after April 15, 2025, you will no longer be able to claim your 2021 IRS tax refund.
 Most states follow these or similar tax refund expiration rules

-The eFile.com tax app lets you complete a Tax Amendment for your 2019 Tax Return for free until Oct.
-15, 2020.
-After that date or any other Tax Years, please visit the Tax Amendment
+The eFile.com tax app lets you complete a tax amendment for your 2021 Tax Return for free until Oct.
+15

 section for more details.